 Web scraping and its use cases

-When we are talking about web scraping, we normally refer to extracting data from the target websites.
+When we are talking about proxies for web scraping, we normally refer to use cases involving extracting data from the target websites.
 This process can be automated through the use of various bots and scripts that on the one hand simplify this process and, on the other hand, make scraping as efficient as possible.

 Web scraping is usually used for missions that involve fetching data with ecommerce proxies (on such platforms as Amazon) when you need to extract information on prices and features of various products.
 It is also helpful in data extraction related to business leads, stock market data or real estate listings.